-When people meet a vegan, they often turn into federal prosecutors.
+When people meet someone who only eats plant-based food, they often turn into federal prosecutors.
 Rather than field the questions, it may be helpful to simply provide the prosecution this list.
 By the time they finish reading it, perhaps they will rest their case and join you.

 No, I don’t eat cows, pigs, chickens, turkeys, or any other animals.